symir/gas-efficiency/README.md

 Each row displays location name, distance from user's device to location, and cost of the trip.

-If "Expanded Mode" is enabled, two additional inputs and two additional columns appear:
+If "Expanded Mode" is enabled, two additional inputs and two additional columns appear in case you **REALLY** want to optimize your fuel shopping:

 * "Fuel Max Tank Size" is the vehicle's fuel tank size in liters.
 * "Fuel in Tank" is the current amount of fuel in the vehicle (before the trip) in percentages.
-* "Fuel Remaining" displays how much fuel will be left in the tank once a location is reached, using fuel efficiency, distance, and the two fuel tank inputs.
-If there is not enough fuel to reach the destination, it will display a negative value in red.
 * "Cost to Fill" displays how much it will cost to fill the tank once a location is reached, using location fuel cost, tank size, and remaining fuel in the vehicle's tank.
-If "Fuel Remaining" is negative, this column will display "Out of Range"
+If the trip requires more fuel than is in the tank, this column will display "Out of Range"

-In "Expanded Mode" the list is ordered by Cost to Fill, in case you **REALLY** want to optimize your fuel shopping.
+In "Expanded Mode" the list is ordered by Cost to Fill.